How will I get to your facility?

 What should I leave at home?

 While we encourage people to bring a few personal items, please leave jewelry, valuables, and large amounts of money.
-Also, purses, wallets, medication, electrical items such as extension cords, space heaters and electric blankets at home with a loved one.
+Also please leave purses, wallets, medication, electrical items such as extension cords, space heaters and electric blankets at home with a loved one.

 Can our family pet visit?